giampaolo/giampaolo.github.io/content/blog/2014/psutil-20-api-redesign.rst

 Migration strategy
 ------------------

-Except for Process properties (`name`, `exe`, `cmdline`, etc.) all the old APIs are still available as aliases pointing to the newer names and raising DeprecationWarning. psutil will be very clear on what you should use instead of the deprecated API as long you start the interpreter with the "-Wd" option.
+Except for Process properties (`name`, `exe`, `cmdline`, etc.) all the old APIs are still available as aliases pointing to the newer names and raising DeprecationWarning. psutil will be very clear on what you should use instead of the deprecated API as long as you start the interpreter with the "-Wd" option.
 This will enable deprecation warnings which were `silenced in Python 2.7 <http://bugs.python.org/issue7319>`__ (IMHO, from a developer standpoint this was a bad decision).

 ::